Stanislascollege-CanSat/Delta-GCS/README.md

 # Delta-MCU

-MCU software for Mother Can groundstation hardware.
+GCS software for MotherCan groundstation hardware.

 Build for the Dutch CanSat competition.